-The Hall Reactor is a sustainable and cost-effective water treatment technology that reactivates contaminated water sources through biological remediation.
+The Hall BioProcess™ system provides a sustainable and cost-effective water treatment technology that reactivates contaminated water sources through advanced biological remediation

-The Hall Reactor System removes nitrates, selenium, perchlorate, and hexavalent chromium from impacted water by bacteriological
+The Hall BioProcess™ system removes nitrates, perchlorate, selenium, and hexavalent chromium from impacted water by bacteriological

 de-nitrification.
-The patented Hall Reactor System’s unique biological treatment incorporates four main components in the treatment process, achieving the highest post-treatment water quality currently available.
+The patented technology used by the Hall BioProcess™ system has a unique biological treatment that incorporates four main components in the treatment process, achieving the highest post-treatment water quality currently available.

-The unique biological treatment process begins when contaminated water is pumped into the deaeration tank.
+MIH Water’s Hall BioProcess™ systemhas a unique biological treatment process that begins when contaminated water is pumped into the deaeration tank.

 Inside this first tank, oxygen is removed from the contaminated water.
 This removal forces the naturally occurring bacteria to rely on the

 nitrates in the contaminated water for oxygen.
-This nitrate-rich water and oxygen-starved bacteria is then pumped into the Hall reactor
+This nitrate-rich water and oxygen-starved bacteria then flows into the Hall BioReactor™

-Continuous stirring creates an exceptional environment for the bacteria to “eat” the nitrates from the contaminated water, in search of
+Continuous stirring creates an exceptional environment for the bacteria to “consume” the nitrates from the contaminated water, in search of

 oxygen.
 Once the bacteria have completed their job, the nitrate-free water exits the top of the reactor vessel, and the inert nitrate gas is

 expelled into the atmosphere, where it naturally exists.
-This is the simple, eco-friendly treatment process of the Hall Reactor System.
+This is the simple, eco-friendly treatment process of the Hall BioProcess™ systems.